 Today’s Did You Know…?

-Food Grade’ DE refers to uncalcinated DE. ie: Diatomaceous Earth that has not been heated to extreme temperatures to change its physical properties.
+Food Grade DE refers to uncalcinated DE. ie: Diatomaceous Earth that has not been heated to extreme temperatures to change its physical properties.
 As DE comes in many shapes and sizes you would only want to ingest the very small micron sizes.
-You could hardly ingest DE the size of Kitty Litter (though nice to know it won’t hurt your kids if they accidentally get into the kitty litter – yuk), so naturally the best size to ingest is from 30 microns to 10 microns though I have seen it sold on line at 300 microns which is a third of a mm and would be quite gritty.
+You could hardly ingest DE the size of Kitty Litter (though nice to know it won’t hurt your kids if they accidentally get into the kitty litter – yuk), so naturally the best size to ingest is from 30 microns to 10 microns though the product I currently sell is probably too gritty to ingest.
+You could crush it yourself inside a plastic zip lock bag, with a rolling pin and a bit of elbow grease.

 But remember we cannot endorse or recommend its use as a human food supplement as it is not prepared under sterile conditions and nor has it been officially tested and certified for human consumption though it has been tested and certified for use in grain silos.
 We sell the 30 micros DE for animals but you can send through a custom order for 10 microns (Absorba-Cide – very fine) if you want to pay the extra money.